HilscherAutomation/netPI-opcua-server/README.md

 The image provided hereunder deploys a container with installed Debian, node.js, Python, OPC UA Libraries (with/without encrypted messaging), an OPC UA XML Nodeset Compiler and a node.js based Web GUI that enables compiling and deploying an OPC UA server instance based on a XML nodeset schema file uploaded to it online.

 Base of this image builds [debian](https://www.balena.io/docs/reference/base-images/base-images/) with enabled [SSH](https://en.wikipedia.org/wiki/Secure_Shell), preinstalled [node.js](https://nodejs.org/en/), [Python](https://www.python.org/), created user 'root' and installed [Open62541](https://open62541.org/) based precompiled OPC UA libraries.
 The additional installed Python script based [XML Nodeset Compiler](https://open62541.org/doc/current/nodeset_compiler.html) transforms in a first step an uploaded OPC UA specification compliant XML nodeset schema to C code.
 In a second step this C coded nodeset output is compiled and linked online against a basic server source code to the final OPC UA server executable.
 The Web GUI creating `upload.js` is node.js based and located in the folder `/open62541/html/`.
-In the same folder the basic source codes `server.c` and `server_encryption.c`.
+In the same folder find the codebase `server.c` and `server_encryption.c`.

-For encrypted communication a server certificate and key files are created at first start.
+For encrypted communication a server certificate and a private key are created at first start.

 #### Container prerequisites

 ##### Volume mapping

-To store the generated certificate and key safely a method is chosen to outsource them on a separate volume outside the container.
+To store the certificate and key safely a method is chosen to outsource them on a "separate" volume outside the container.
 The advantage: even if the container is removed the files remain on the system in this volume and if remapped are available in a new container instance again.

 ##### Port mapping